A Visit to Anthony: Production

-After the first two episodes aired on August 11, 1991, John Kricfalusi received a fan letter from a child in Virginia, Anthony Raspanti, that read: "Dear Ren & Stimpy, I hope you can come visit us in our country – the United States of America.
+After the first two episodes aired on August 11, 1991, John Kricfalusi received a fan letter from a boy in Newport News, Virginia, Anthony Raspanti, that read: "Dear Ren & Stimpy, I hope you can come visit us in our country – the United States of America.
 And please bring your costumes.
 I like you very much.
 I really enjoyed your show tonight, especially when Ren and Stimpy found each other again".
 Raspanti's letter inspired Kricfalusi to do an episode where Ren and Stimpy would visit Raspanti, and Raspanti would voice his cartoon counterpart.
-Kricfalusi stated that his intentions were to "involve the audience more with the cartoon, so the kids will feel like the characters are their friends".
+Kricfalusi stated that his intentions were to "involve the audience more with the cartoon, so the children will feel like the characters are their friends".
 Nickelodeon executives approved of the idea, but grew more nervous as the production continued at a sluggish pace.
 Will McRobb praised the episode's concept and approved of its production.

 Bill Wray noted that "A Visit to Anthony" was another episode that was "John's primal scream against his father".
 Kricfalusi is the son of Michael Kricfalusi, a serviceman with the Royal Canadian Air Force who had raised his family in a strict and authoritarian, if not necessarily abusive, manner.
 American critic Nick Schager noted that a recurring theme in The Ren & Stimpy Show during Kricfalusi's time as showrunner was his working out his rage over his upbringing by his authoritarian father in his native Canada, as many episodes featured overbearing patriarchal authority figures as the antagonists.
 Anthony's strict and overbearing father was based very closely on Kricfalusi's own father.
 During the day Raspanti came to visit Spümcø, all of the dialogue for "A Visit to Anthony" had been recorded except for Anthony's father.
 When Kricfalusi was fired from the series on September 21, 1992, this became a significant problem for production.